Advancing Community-Engaged Research to Address Climate Driven Health Disparities

 PROGRAM OVERVIEW

 The National Institutes of Health (NIH) Climate Change and Health Initiative (CCHI) has funded four sites as part of the Alliance for Community Engagement – Climate and Health (ACE-CH).
-ACE-CH supports the NIH Community Engagement Alliance (CEAL) mission by fostering, coordinating, and sustaining community-engaged research across the U.S. that will identify and promote interventions that reduce health inequities related to climate change.
+ACE-CH supports the NIH Community Engagement Alliance (CEAL) mission by fostering, coordinating, and sustaining community-engaged research across the U.S. that will identify and promote interventions that reduce the impact of climate on health.

 ACE-CH Mission